06012021-dotnet-uta/AlainDuplanP1/README.md

 * Allow search resullts to be ordered by date and price.
 * Allow users to log in with a username and password.
 * Allow users to have a set budget on how much they can spend.
+* Establish CI/CD with an Azure Pipeline and deploy onto Azure Web Services

 ## Getting Started